 Atmospheres

-The higher you get from the surface of the planet the thinner the atmosphere becomes, which is why it becomes harder to breathe when you're on top of a mountain.
-It's also why we put telescopes on mountains, as the atmosphere can blur our images by an effect we call astronomical seeing.
+The atmosphere is thinner the higher you are from the surface of a planet.
+This is why it becomes harder to breathe when you're at the top of a mountain.
+It's one reason why we put telescopes on mountains.
+A thick atmosphere can blur our images.
+We call this effect astronomical seeing.
+Students can learn more about this in our Seeing Workshop.